Zhouzi/zhouzi.github.io/_posts/2014-12-07-the-two-way-data-binding-framework-serie.markdown

 This is exactly what this serie is all about.
 I am going to build a simple and basic app with different technologies.

-_Note: The purpose of this serie is more about discovering and giving a try to those frameworks than evaluating their two way data binding capabilities.
+_Note: The purpose of this serie is more about discovering and giving a try to those frameworks than evaluating their two-way data binding capabilities.
 Some of them might not achieve it "natively"._

 # The "App"